We are always on the look out for passionate, organised and dedicated Disability Support Workers!

 - Current Working with Children Check

-- Must have current Australian Drivers Licence with reliable vehicle
+- Must have current Australian Drivers Licence with a reliable vehicle

-- Manual Handling, Medication Training and Mental Health First Aid are preferred, but not essential
+- Mental Health First Aid are preferred but not essential

 Tasks & Responsibilities

-- You will support Participants in their own homes and in the community in their day-to-day living, ensuring that they have maximum opportunity for developing valued lifestyles.
+- You will support Participants in our accommodation sites, in their own homes and the community in their day-to-day living, ensuring that they have maximum opportunity for developing valued lifestyles.

-- Provide opportunities for choice and control and participation in matters relating to the home as well as support to access community services and facilities.
+- Provide opportunities for choice and control and participation in matters relating to the home and support to access community services and facilities.

-- Facilitate community inclusion and participation to establish and maintain relationship and interests through access to community activities, venues and services.
+- Facilitate community inclusion and participation to establish relationships and interests through access to community activities, venues, and services.